neerajsinghking/-AtliQ-Mart-Retail-Promotion-Analysis-FMCG-Domain-/README.md

 # 📊 AtliQ Mart: Retail Promotion Analysis (FMCG Domain)

 ## 📋 Executive Summary
-[cite_start]AtliQ Mart, a retail giant in Southern India, conducted massive promotional campaigns during Diwali 2023 and Sankranti 2024[cite: 25, 26]. [cite_start]The objective of this project is to provide Sales Director **Bruce Haryali** with tangible insights into which promotions performed well and which did not to inform future strategies[cite: 21, 27].
+AtliQ Mart, a retail giant in Southern India, conducted massive promotional campaigns during Diwali 2023 and Sankranti 2024.
+The objective of this project is to provide Sales Director **Bruce Haryali** with tangible insights into which promotions performed well and which did not to inform future strategies.
 Analysis reveals that while **BOGOF** and **500 Cashback** successfully drove revenue growth, high-percentage discounts (% OFF) often resulted in negative incremental revenue.

 ---